Growth planning

 What does PAR at substrate mean?

-It is the usable plant light that reaches the bottom of the tank.
+It is the usable plant light that reaches the bottom of the aquarium.
 This value matters more than surface brightness because plants, especially carpets, grow and compete near the substrate.

 Why can two LED lights with the same watts produce different PAR?